jb5k/way_of_stock/Git.md

 or run `sudo apt-get install gnupg2` under Linux and [generate and upload](https://help.github.com/articles/generating-a-new-gpg-key/) a key to GitHub.
 Then commit as usual and you should see your commits coming through as verified.

+If you perform git commits through IntelliJ and want them to be signed, add the following lines to your `~/.gnupg/gpg.conf` file:

+    # This option tells gpg not to expect a TTY interface and allows IntelliJ to sign commits
+    no-tty

 ## Turning off the "helpful" popup when using git gui

 When running `git gui` you will almost always get a warning that there is too many loose objects and a gc